 I am a PhD candidate in Science, Technology and Innovation Studies at the University of Edinburgh.
-I am currently looking at the social dynamics shaping the design of emotion recognition systems, as well as the data collection and curation practices involved in the creation of face datasets.
-My research sits at the intersection of STS and feminist studies and explores the social dimensions of computer vision technology.
+I am interested in the social and political dimensions shaping the design and development of AI systems, as well as the data practices that underlie machine learning models.
+My research sits at the intersection of STS and feminist studies and explores the material practices, histories, and epistemologies of computer vision technology.

-Together with friends and colleagues Sarah Bennett (ECA), Vassilis Galanos (STIS), and Yazmin Morlet Corti (PIR), I am a core member of the Edinburgh Futures Institute-supported AI Ethics & Society network, and I am involved in the organization of the Critical Perspectives on Artificial Intelligence Ethics conference (CPAIE).
+Together with friends and colleagues SJ Bennett (ECA), Vassilis Galanos (STIS), Yazmin Morlet Corti (PIR), and Auste Simkute (ECA) I am a core member of the Edinburgh Futures Institute-supported AI Ethics & Society network, and I am involved in the organization of the biannual conference Critical Perspectives on Artificial Intelligence Ethics (CPAIE) and the AIES Doctoral Colloquium.

 - PhD in Science, Technology and Innovation Studies, the University of Edinburgh, 2019 - onwards.